 Let’s talk about coffee

-I have been living for almost a year in Berlin, but I think I would need 10 years to become an expert in third wave coffee places in this huge & cool city.
-So I will only give my amateur impression.
-Top 3 from Mitte, not in order:
+I have been living for almost a year in Berlin, but I think I would need years to become an expert in the food scene and third wave coffee places in this huge & cool city.
+To be in Berlin is to be well-caffeinated.
+My top, in no order, only my amateur impression:

-Zeit für Brot is the place where I had my first breakfast Pand coffee in Berlin.
-Is an absolute favorite place.
+Zeit für Brot is the place where I had my first breakfast and coffee in Berlin.
 Smells of fresh bread, coffee and cinnamon.
 I wanted to move in.
-When in doubt, cinnamon buns and brownies are a good choice.
+When in doubt, cinnamon buns and brownies are a good choice 📌Alte Schönhauser 4.